There are now 3 possible online modes for units:

 - 6 points

-- Students are able to (1) understand and employ the fundamental theorems of multivariable calculus; (2) understand and apply Green's, Stokes' and divergence theorems and Maxwell's equations; (3) understand and employ integral transforms, particularly Fourier transforms; (4) use the method of separation of variables to solve partial differential equations; (5) understand and apply operators to tensors and complex vector spaces; and (6) understand and apply operators to normed spaces, infinite dimensional vector spaces and Hilbert spaces.
+Students are able to (1) understand and employ the fundamental theorems of multivariable calculus; (2) understand and apply Green's theorem, Stokes' theorem and the Divergence theorem; (3) understand and employ complex analysis, particularly the method of residues; (4) understand and employ techniques of Fourier series; (5) employ methods of solution of both ordinary and partial differential equations; and (6) understand any apply Sturm-Liouville theory.

-- Typically this unit is assessed in the following ways: (1) tests and (2) a final examination.
+Indicative assessments in this unit are as follows: (1) in-semester tests and (2) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)